mintyfresh/generalis/README.md

 ### Associated Accounts

+Associated ledger accounts are used to represent balances that belong to a particular client, customer, or some other record in your system.
+For example, a balance owed by a particular customer or a store credit issued to a customer would be modeled by an associated account.

+When using associated accounts, multiple ledger account records may share the same name, but will be uniquely distinguished by their `owner` association.
+The balances each of these owner records is therefore tracked separately.

+#### Defining Associated Accounts

-Generalis providers an `Accountable` concern that can be included into your application's ActiveRecord models to automatically associate ledger accounts.
+Generalis provides an `Accountable` concern that should be included into your application's ActiveRecord models to automatically associate ledger accounts.

 For example, to create an Asset account called "accounts_receivable" for a customer model, use: